dankim-dev/rhyfeel-overview/README.md

 # RhyFeel: Experiencing Music Without Hearing
-*2024 Graduation Project – A Multi-Modal Music Translation Platform for the Hearing Impaired*
+*2024 Sookmyung W. Univ.
+Graduation Project – A Multi-Modal Music Translation Platform for the Hearing Impaired*

 RhyFeel is an experimental platform that allows hearing-impaired users to **see** and **feel** music in real time through synchronized visual and haptic feedback.